-How does nicotine mouth spray help?
+How the nicotine mouth spray helps

-It helps you to quit by replacing some of the nicotine you would normally get from a cigarette.
-You may still get cravings but the nicotine mouth spray takes the edge off.
-Using the mouth spray can help to reduce nicotine withdrawal symptoms when you quit, such as cravings, difficulty concentrating, frustration, restlessness and anxiety.
+The nicotine mouth spray helps by replacing some of the nicotine you would normally get from smoking; it can help to manage cravings.
+Using the nicotine mouth spray can also help to manage some of the other symptoms of nicotine withdrawal when you quit such as difficulty concentrating, frustration, restlessness and anxiety.

-Calling the Quitline increases your chance of quitting
+For your best chance of quitting

 For your best chance of success, call Quitline and use a faster-acting type of NRT (mouth spray, gum, lozenge or inhalator), along with the nicotine patch.
 It is safe to use these two types of NRT together.
 NRT helps to reduce your cravings to smoke, while Quitline will help you to identify your other triggers to smoke.
 Call 13 7848 to speak to our friendly and qualified Quitline counsellors today.